keithalewis/lac/README.md

 Blocks start with the left bracket (`{`) character.
 A block token ends when the next right bracket (`}`) at the same nesting level is encountered.
-A right bracket can be escaped by preceeding it with a backslash ('\').
+A right bracket can be escaped by preceding it with a backslash ('\').

 ## Load